AlphaWong/How-to-setup-a-go-profiling/README.md

 1. github.com/uber/go-torch

 # Code level
-Please ensure following handler have been enable by your application in http server.
+Please ensure following handler have been enabled by your application in http server.
 ```go
 imports (
   ...